MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 * There are two possible ways to create a materialized view, noted by the *backfill* option in the create command:
     * **Create based on the existing records in the source table:**
-         * creation may take a long while to complete (depending on the number of records in the source table), and view won't be available for queries until completion.
+         * Creation may take a long while to complete, depending on the number of records in the source table.
+The view won't be available for queries until completion.
         * When using this option, create command must be `async` and execution can be monitored using the [.show operations](../operations.md#show-operations) command.

     > [!WARNING]